-Don’t re-use passwords; that would be stupid.
+Don’t re-use passwords for different services; that would be foolish.
 Don’t try to remember many passwords; that would be hard.
 Use a password manager, which remembers many passwords for you.
 Now you only need one password, for the password manager.

 Is it not clear how that would work?
 Here, read a helpful intro to password managers from Mozilla.

 Built-in password management in your OS.

 Works fine but syncing across devices usually involves entrusting yourself to their cloud infrastructure, and usually doesn’t work across platforms, e.g from Windows to Linux to macOS to android and back.
 So if you are stuck to just e.g. Windows or whatever this might be advisable.
 This doesn’t work for me.

-I had not heard of Bitwarden but it looks interesting.
-It seems to support every known platform, browser, desktop and mobile, plus is open source and hosting is available cheaply.
-It also provides encrypted file sync in which regard it resembles keybase and has many team-sharing options.
+Bitwarden is open source, It seems to support every known platform, browser, desktop and mobile, plus is open source for the client and hosting is available cheaply.